Why creating overrides?

 - You have converted some small companies in the past but you do not want to waste your Sales team skill on companies with less than 50 employees.

-- There isn't clear evidence from your data for which job roles and titles are the best but you want to boost some specific job titles based on your Sales team feedback.
+- There isn't clear evidence from your data about which job, roles and titles are the best but you want to boost some specific job titles based on your Sales team feedback.

 For example, your company has not converted a lot of leads from Enterprise companies, therefore the model "naturally" scores them medium because your historical data say these leads don't convert well.
-However, you still want to prioritize these leads as very good for your Sales team to go after.
-To do so, you would apply an override like "If the company size of the lead is more than XXXX, then it should be scored very good" [regardless of what the historical data says].
+However, you still want to categorize these leads as "very good" for your Sales team to go after.
+To do so, you would apply an override such as "If the company size of the lead is more than XXXX, then it should be scored very good" [regardless of what the historical data says].

 ⏩ Follow the tips in this article: A few tips to create relevant overrides